malriy/dailies-dinkdonk/README.md

 ## ⚙️ Features

 - Launch games via Discord commands (`!hsr`, `!genshin`)
-- Automatically click the login screen until success or stop condition
 - Detect when games are running to avoid duplicate launches
 - Does image-based screen detection using `.png` templates
 - Tracks your Discord presence to trigger actions based on your activity